 In this article, I provide a brief history of the development of Reliability Centered Maintenance (RCM).
-And from there we explore 9 Principles of a Modern Preventive Maintenance Program.
-As for maintenance & reliability practitioner, you should know these principles and live by them.
+And from there we explore 9 principles derived from RCM that will help you build an effective Preventive Maintenance Program.
+As a maintenance & reliability practitioner, you should know these RCM principles and live by them.

 For most of human history, we’ve had a very simple approach to maintenance: we fixed things as they broke.
 This served us well from our early days huddled around campfires until about World War II.